 In many modern electric cars you can tailor the amount of regen braking to suit your driving style and preference.
-In a Nissan LEAF with an E-Pedal for example, you can drive without having to touch the brakes at all, except for an emergency stop.
+In a Nissan LEAF with an E-Pedal for example, you can drive without having to touch

 9. WLTP Range